-Once the courses were created through Synapse, they were easily deployed to “The Toolbox”, a new online repository for learning that could be accessed easily at all levels of the organization.
+Once the courses were created through Synapse, they were easily deployed to “The Toolbox”.
+The toolbox is a new online repository for learning.
+It could be accessed easily at all levels of the organization.

 As a result of this new digital option, we have seen an increase of 80% in course use in three months.

 Not only was on-demand training now more readily available for reps, but it could be updated at the click of a button.
-We can now quickly update courses on Synapse, refresh the link, and the training is automatically updated in The Toolbox – keeping everyone in the loop.
+We can now quickly update courses on Synapse.
+By refreshing the link, the training is automatically updated in The Toolbox.
+That keeps everyone in the loop.

 What It Means for Our Field Staff

 With the new advancements in our training, field staff members will be able to learn the skills they need to succeed at their own pace and on their own schedule.
 This training will empower our representatives and allow them to recruit more host families, place more students, and help more dreams come true.
-Increasing the number of placements means reps are eligible for increased bonuses, as well as spots on our annual Celebration of Success trip.
+Increasing the number of placements means reps are eligible for increased bonuses.
+It also makes them eligible for spots on our annual Celebration of Success trip.

 We invite you to read more about what it is like to work with us.
 If you have specific questions about the area representative role, check out our Area Representative FAQ page..
 Still on the fence?
 Complete our Area Representative interest form and one of our regional managers will get in touch with you to answer your questions and to help you get started.